A2Amir/A2Amir/README.md

 # Hello! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-I am Amir, who loves analysing big data and building smart products in the field of Machine Learning, Computer Vision, Natural Language Processing (NLP), Data Science and Artificial Intelligence.
-I have collaborated as a researcher, computer vision and NLP engineer with 4+ years of experience in academic and research environments.
+I am Amir, who loves analysing big data and building smart products in the field of Machine Learning, Computer Vision, Natural Language Processing (NLP), Data Science, and Robotics.
+I have collaborated as a researcher, computer vision, and NLP engineer with 5+ years of experience in academic and research environments.
 I have a great passion for high-tech solutions to address real-world problems with my background in NLP, Deep Learning, and Machine Learning.
 In recent years, I have focused on the field of natural language processing and computer vision as an intermediate field because I believe that sooner or later AI will inevitably impact all aspects of our lives, particularly how people make communication and share knowledge.

-### Experience:
+### Academic positions:

-* PhD Student at Vienna University of Technology
+* Research assistant; Institute for Architectural Sciences, Technical University of Vienna, Austria
-* Server Administrator at the University of Vienna
+* Server Administrator; Computer Science Faculty, Data Mining and Machine Learning, University of Vienna, Austria
-* Research assitant at the University of Applied Science FH kufstein
+* Research assistant at the University of Applied Science FH Kufstein
-* Information Technology Teacher at the Javan Rayaneh institut
+* Information Technology Teacher at the Javan Rayaneh Institut
-* Research Intern at the Afarinesh institut
+* Research Intern at the Afarinesh Institut

 ### Education:
+* Ph.D.
+Student at Design Computing Group, Technical University of Vienna, Austria
 * Master of Science in Web Communication and Information System
-* Master of Sciencen in Software Engineering
+* Master of Science in Software Engineering
 * Bachelor of Science in Computer Science

 ### GitHub Stats